shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 ## Example experiment

-Consider a set of experiments where we would like to analyze the effect of changing the size of our nodes' network interface receive buffer.
+Consider a set of experiments where we would like to analyze the effect of changing the size of our nodes' initial TCP window.
 We run the following 2 experiments:

 ```bash
 cd resource/examples/